antho8101/antho8101/README.md

 **Entrepreneur, inventor, and designer**, I am the CEO of **AC Global Group**.
 Passionate about innovation and knowledge sharing, I help entrepreneurs maximize their chances of success by sharing my experience.

+My main activity consists of imagining and creating tech/dev/finance and real estate projects, then developing or reselling them to major groups.

 ---

 ### 🏢 **My Companies & Projects**